Intentional Adulteration Vulnerability Assessment (IAVA) Training Course from SGS – gain the knowledge to conduct a vulnerability assessment.

 On completion of this course, you will have the knowledge to:

-- Identify the key activity types (KAT) and the significant vulnerabilities
+- Identify the key activity types (KAT)

 - Minimize accessibility of the product to an inside attacker